bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 66°
-- Breezy
+- Clear
-- 51% humidity
+- 50% humidity
-- 10 mph wind
+- 8 mph wind
 - 0% cloud cover
-- 52 AQI 🟨
+- 68 AQI 🟨
-- 0.94 inches of rain expected in the next 48 hours
+- 0.9 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>